Search

 This is especially important for e-commerce websites, as more and more consumers rely on the Internet to get the products and/or services that they need.

-One concern may be your typical return and exchange policy; since most states are under a stay at home order, it may be difficult for consumers to do returns.
+One concern may be your typical return and exchange policy; since most states are under a stay-at-home order, it may be difficult for consumers to do returns.

 If you have extended your return policy, be sure to update it and add a prominent notice on your website.